cqse/teamscale-javascript-profiler/README.md

 ### Approach 2: Automated

 Call `pnpm release` to perform all release steps automatically.
+Run `pnpm release --help` to see the list of available command line options, for example, `--minor` to create and release a new minor version.

 ### Versioning